 I want to take a moment to mention my thoughts concerning the opening title sequence, and also that famous final shot of the film.
 The title sequence sees the opening credits play out against a backdrop of what looks like a wall.
 This wall consists of what looks like bricks or big slabs of stone.
 Homes and communities are of course built using such things.
 I think that this was used to convey that the story we’re about to witness is one such story showing what happened during the time towns and communities were being built in the old west.

 I’d also like to say a few words about the final scene of the film.
-I see the final shot as saying that the family we see represent the future of the country.
-People like Ethan, and the violence and horror he causes and challenges, belong firmly in the past.
-That family going into the home represent civilised society, and people like Ethan will find that they have no place in such a society
+I see the final shot as saying that the family we see here represent the future of the country of America.
+People like Ethan, and the violence and horror he causes, belong firmly in the America of the past.
+That family going into the home represent the civilised society of the future, and people like Ethan will find that they have no place in such a society.

 Ethan Edwards(John Wayne)returns home to Texas, after fighting in the civil war.
 He goes to the home of his brother, Aaron(Walter Coy).
 We pick up instantly(without any dialogue to tell us)that Ethan and his sister in law Martha(Dorothy Jordan)are in love, and that they have been for some time.

 Whilst Ethan is away one day with some neighbours, a Comanche raiding party led by Chief Scar(Henry Brandon)attacks the Edward’s home, burn it to ground, kill Aaron, Martha and their son, and kidnap their two daughters, Lucy(Pippa Scott)and Debbie(Lana Wood).

 Ethan sets out to find his nieces.
 He is helped in his quest by half Indian Martin Pawley(Jeffrey Hunter)who was raised by Aaron and Martha as their son.
 Also along for the trek are the loveable Mose Harper(Hank Worden),fearless Reverend Clayton(Ward Bond)and Lucy’s boyfriend, Brad(Harry Carey Jr).
 Will they find the girls?